remipassmoilesel/abc-map/documentation/1_set-up-workstation.md

 ## Introduction

 This document explains how to set up a development workstation.
-This document will guide you through the installation dependencies needed to start and build Abc-Map.
+This document will guide you through the installation of dependencies needed to start and build Abc-Map.

 Although these operations are simple and common, apply the steps described below with caution.

-**The easiest and most reliable way to start developing on Abc-Map is to use Ubuntu 20.04.**

-Tested operating systems:
+This setup has been tested on these operating systems:

 - Manjaro Linux
 - Ubuntu 20.04
 - Windows 11, Windows Subsystem for Linux version 2

+**The easiest and most reliable way to start developing on Abc-Map is to use Ubuntu 20.04.**

 ## Basic setup